loftwah/aws-lab-java/docs/terraform-approach.md

   - `variables.tf` / `locals.tf` – stack-scoped inputs and tagging defaults
 - Bootstrap the shared state bucket via `infrastructure/terraform/state-bootstrap` before touching other stacks.
 This directory keeps its own local state because it only manages the remote backend (S3 bucket).
 - State objects live in S3 (`aws-lab-java-terraform-state`) with versioning/encryption enabled; native S3 locking (`use_lockfile = true`) is enabled instead of DynamoDB.
-- Each environment is partitioned into stacks (e.g. `core-networking`, `database`, `compute-ecs`) so you can plan/apply them independently without dragging the entire environment.
+- Each environment is partitioned into stacks (e.g. `core-networking`, `container-registry`, `storage`, `security`, `compute-ecs`, `cicd`) so you can plan/apply them independently without dragging the entire environment.
+Network-layer concerns (VPC, subnets, SGs) live in `core-networking`, while IAM/secrets sit in `security`; shared prerequisites (ECR, S3) have their own stacks so compute and pipeline layers depend on the right boundary via remote state.
 - Downstream stacks pull networking outputs via `terraform_remote_state` pointing at `development/core-networking.tfstate`.

 ## Module layout